Ethaks/FVTT-Quench/README.md

 The primary public API is the `Quench` class.
 A global instance of `Quench` is available as a global called `quench`.
-This class includes references to both the mocha and chai globals, as well as some methods to add new test suite groups and run the tests.
+This class includes references to both the mocha and chai globals, as well as some methods to add new test batches and run the tests.

 Quench uses "test batches" as another layer of organization above the built-in mocha suites and tests.
 Test batches are at the top layer of the hierarchy, can contain suites and/or tests, and can be enabled or disabled through the Quench UI.